Nykster/MobiquityQACodeChallenge/README.md

 * Cucumber6:
   * Supports Behaviour Driven Development
   * Web Based Test Reports which can be uploaded on GitHub (see Test Reports section below)
-* Cucumber tool used for Behaviour Driven Development
 * Hamcrest framework for customized assertion matchers
 * RESTAssured library for writing simple yet powerful tests